How to apply

-I am in a rent-to-own agreement or own a mobile home, am I eligible for assistance?
+I own a mobile home, am I eligible for assistance?

 If I’ve already received assistance, can I seek additional assistance?

 How much assistance can I expect?

-I am not past due yet, but I have experienced a financial hardship because of the pandemic.
+I am not past due yet, but I have experienced a financial hardship during the pandemic.
 I know I will not be able to pay my rent next month.
 Should I apply?

 My rent is due today, can you submit a payment today?